The Katz-Klemm-Vafa conjecture for K3 surfaces: : Vanishing

 \subsection{Full model}

-We now extend the basic model of Section \ref{lm} to deformations of $\C^*$-equivariant torsion $\C[x]$-modules at $t=0$.
-Since a $\C^*$-equivariant torsion $\C[x]$-module is a direct sum of $\t^j$-twists of the standard modules $A_k=\C[x]/(x^k)$ treated in Section \ref{lm}, the extension is a simple matter.
+The basic model of Section \ref{lm} gives a deformation of the $\C[x]$-modules $A_k=\C[x]/(x^k)$.
+We now extend this to describe a deformation of any $\C^*$-equivariant torsion $\C[x]$-module $M$ which is a (possibly infinite) direct sum of finite dimensional $\C^*$-equivariant $\C[x]$-modules.
+By the classification of modules over PIDs, $M$ is a direct sum of $\t^j$-twists of the standard modules $A_k=\C[x]/(x^k)$.
+Since these were treated in Section \ref{lm}, the extension is a simple matter.
 However, by describing our deformations intrinsically, we will be able to apply the construction to $\C^*$-fixed stable pairs $(F,s)$ on $S\times\C_x$.
 Let be an affine open set.
 Then, $F|_{U\times\C_x}$ is equivalent to a $\C^*$-equivariant torsion $\C[x]$-module carrying an action of the ring $\O(U)$.
 The model developed here will sheafify over $S$ and determines a deformation of $(F,s)$.